 The keyhole is opened via the high energy density in the welding arc, which creates powerful penetrative capabilities and allows for high-speed welding.

 The stable weld pool is created by a minimisation of surface energy, as well as the ability for gases to exit out of the weld zone via the keyhole.
-The surface tension is managed by the K-TIG torch, which converts the high current arc into a plasma jet, allowing the torch to manage surface tension and stabilise the weight of the molten material while the welding is taking place.
+The surface tension is managed by the K-TIG torch, which converts the high current arc into a plasma jet, allowing the torch to manage surface tension and support the weight of the molten material while the welding is taking place.

 The best part is, all a nickel alloy welds will require is simple square butt preparation, instead of costly and time-intensive V or U preparation.